MAELSTRÖM LIFE (2010-2026)

 His survival results neither from physical strength nor from chance, but from the capacity to interpret the very movement of chaos.
 When the maelström finally loses intensity, the narrator returns to solid ground transformed by the experience – as someone who has passed through an extreme disruption and extracted from it a form of knowledge.

 Marshall McLuhan reads the maelström as an image of the technical and perceptual mutations of culture.
-In The Gutenberg Galaxy (1962), he formulates the question: “Is it not our job in the new electronic age to study the action of the new vortex on the body of the older cultures?”
-Marcelo Gleiser, in “Descent into a Cosmic ‘Maelström’” (2001), displaces the image into astrophysics, associating the whirlpool with black holes, where space curves under conditions of extreme gravitational intensity.
-Norbert Elias, in Involvement and Detachment (1987), reinscribes the maelström within the horizon of the Cold War and the nuclear threat as a regime of civilizational turbulence.
-Bruno Latour, in Down to Earth (2018), reconfigures it as a figure of the “new climatic regime,” in which the Earth no longer operates as a stable background for human action.
+In The Gutenberg Galaxy (1962), he formulates the question: “Is it not our task in the new electronic age to study the action of the new vortex upon the body of older cultures?”.
+Marcelo Gleiser, in Descent into a Cosmic Maelström (2001), rethinks the image within astrophysics, bringing it closer to the phenomenon of black holes, where space bends under extreme gravitational intensities.
+Norbert Elias, in Involvement and Alienation (1987), reinscribes the maelström within the horizon of the Cold War and the nuclear threat as a regime of civilizational turbulence.
+Bruno Latour, in Down to Earth (2018), reconfigures it as a figure of the “new climatic regime,” in which the Earth ceases to operate as a stable background for human action.

-Within this trajectory, two authors become central as conceptual operators.
-Harun Farocki, confronted with the “images of the world” and working from the editing table, brought forth a transindividual dimension of the image.
-His work enables a critical archaeology of dispositifs of visibility, education, and labor, calling for continuous attention to the ways in which the world is produced and inscribed by the “eye of history.”
+Since then, two authors have become particularly decisive as theoretical devices.
+Harun Farocki, who, faced with “images of the world” and from the editing table, brought forth a transindividual dimension of the image.
+His work allows for a critical archaeology of the dispositifs of visibility, education, and labor, calling for sustained attention to the ways in which the world is produced and inscribed within historical regimes of visibility.
+Bernard Stiegler, who developed a pharmacological “toolbox” aimed at the reconstruction of care of the self and of others as an ethical-pedagogical core.
+His analyses of techno-capitalist accelerations make visible processes of proletarianization and disindividuation operated by dispositifs of attention capture and the reorganization of collective psychic life.

 NAVEGATION